schne324/bollireact/readme.md

   - additional dependencies (optional)
   - additional dev dependencies (optional)

-*NOTE*: this is for my own personal use...I do not recommend using this unless you fully understand what it does *OTHER NOTE*: the code for this isn't pretty, I basically `child_process.exec` a bunch of shit so use with caution!
+*OTHER NOTE*: the code for this isn't pretty, I basically `child_process.exec` a bunch of shit so use with caution!

 ## What it do